• Skip to primary navigation

 • Then, add in the melted butter, granulated sugar, apple pie spice, vanilla, maple syrup, eggs, flour and salt.
 Combine all this in the food processor to a smooth consistency.
 Taste for salt at this point.

 • Lightly grease (with spray oil or butter) a 9 x 13 baking pan.
-Pour carrot souffle ingredients into the pan; set aside
+Pour carrot mixture into the baking dish; set aside

 Pureed carrots in food processor.

-To make the crunchy pecan topping, get a large mixing bowl; add in light brown sugar, chopped pecans, melted butter and flour; combine this and sprinkle it over the maple pecan carrot souffle.
+To make the crunchy pecan topping, get a large mixing bowl; add in light brown sugar, chopped pecans, melted butter and flour; combine this and sprinkle it over the carrot mixture.

 Chopped pecans, brown sugar, flour and melted butter in mixing bowl.